 The next step for Valeria and Rafael is to engage Bolster Architect Agustin Ayuso who will deliver a low-cost set of sketches for their potential layouts so they can “see” what their new home will look like on plan.
 They are already comfortable with their choice of Bolster Professionals and confident that working through the Bolster platform si the best way for them to achieve their combination in a way that makes financial sense.
 They also know the figure they need to save over the next year in order to do the renovation the right way.

 Want to Know the Cost of Your Renovation?

 Homeowners rarely get reliable cost information about their home renovation until its too late.
 With Bolster, our professionals use a proprietary algorithm to give you accurate figures* for your final project cost - before you commit.

->

-> About Bolster’s Cost Estimates
+About Bolster’s Cost Forecasts

->

-> Homeowners rarely get reliable and accurate information upfront about their project's total cost before engaging professionals.
-Bolster's Free Cost Estimate provides owners with a statistically accurate range of costs* from proven professionals to help them make informed decisions about the scope, design and cost of their renovation project, before they incur professional fees.
+Homeowners rarely get reliable and accurate information upfront about their project's total cost before engaging professionals.
+Bolster's Free Cost Forecast provides owners with a statistically accurate range of costs* from proven professionals to help them make informed decisions about the scope, design and cost of their renovation project, before they incur professional fees.

->

-> * Bolster Costs Reports provide a narrow minimum /maximum range of costs for an owner’s renovation project.
+* Bolster Costs Forecasts provide a narrow minimum /maximum range of costs for an owner’s renovation project.
 In a random sample of 100 projects, 98 of Bolster’s Winning Bids (the final project cost) fell within this narrow minimum / maximum range.